Lesson 8 | Reading and writing data in a portable format |

 Objective | Write a program that reads a file of floating point radii and writes a file of floating point circumferences. |

-Read file floating point radii
+Read a File in Java which reads floating point radii

 The java.io.DataInputStream and java.io.DataOutputStream classes read and write primitive Java data types and strings in a specified machine-independent format.
 Generally you use a DataInputStream to read data written by a DataOutputStream.
 By using data streams, you guarantee that the data you write on one system can be read by Java programs on other systems.